vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 2002 Religion and Politics in the Eastern Vākāt.aka Kingdom. in: South Asian Studies 18 (2002), 1–24.

 2004a Mansar. in: Bakker, Hans T. (ed.), The Vākāt.aka Heritage.
 Indian Culture at the Crossroads.
-Groningen. pp. 71–85.
+Groningeṇpp.
+71–85.

-2004b Origin and Growth of the Purān. ic Text Corpus with Special Reference to the Skandapurān. a.
+2004b Origin and Growth of the Purāṇic Text Corpus with Special Reference to the Skandapurāṇa.
 Papers of the 12th World Sanskrit Conference Vol. 3.2, edited

 by Hans T. Bakker.
 Delhi.

-*2004c At the Right Side of the Teacher: Imagination, Imagery, and Image in Vedic and Saiva Initiation. in: Granoff, Phyllis & Koichi Shinohara (eds.), Images in ´
+*2004c At the Right Side of the Teacher: Imagination, Imagery, and Image in Vedic and Saiva Initiatioṇin: Granoff, Phyllis & Koichi Shinohara (eds.), Images in ´

 Asian Religions.
 Toronto 2004. pp. 117–148.
 [26]

 2004d The Vākāt.aka Heritage.
 Indian Culture at the Crossroads.
 Edited by Hans T. Bakker.
-Egbert Forsten, Groningen.
-Gonda Indological Studies XIII.
+Egbert Forsten, GroningeṇGonda Indological Studies XIII.

 *2005 Commemorating the DeaḍA note on Skandagupta’s Bhitarī Inscription, vv.
 8–12. in: Sharma, R.K. & Devendra Handa (eds.), Revealing the Past: recent